 2. Look at all-inclusive hotels.
 There are lots of gorgeous luxury options, such as Sandals and Constance Hotels and Resorts.
+While they may seem costly at first look, you won't need to spend a penny on food or drink once you're there because it'll all be covered.

 3. Think about going for fewer nights at an upmarket property rather than a longer 'moon at a cheaper option.
+It's a once in a lifetime trip, so why not splash out on accommodation that boasts one of the world's greatest hotel pools, only if it's just for a few nights.

 4. Let your hotel, tour operator or travel agent know that you’re honeymooners so you can benefit from any free upgrades, honeymoon packages and the odd bottle of free bubbly.
+You'd be surprised how happy they'll be to let you in on a bit of luxury.

 5. If you’re brave and aren’t wed to the idea of a particular destination, hold out for last-minute deals.
 Companies such as Turquoise Holidays and Virgin Holidays have great discounts most months on late bookings.
 Or sign up for newsletters from your favourite hotels, which often feature good discounts.